Top 10 Pros and Cons of Canvas from Instructure

 The basic version of Canvas might not offer extensive customization options, which can be a limitation for institutions or educators looking to tailor the platform extensively.
 While Canvas is known for its flexibility, this often comes at an additional cost, which can be a barrier for smaller institutions or individual educators.

-• Basic Version Constraints: The free or basic versions offer limited customization.
+• Basic Version Constraints: The free trial offers limited customization.

 • Need for Upgrades: Access to more advanced customization requires paid upgrades.